romanlevin/felek/DESIGN.md

 message JobStartRequest {
     string path = 1;  // Path to executable
-    repeated string args = 2; // Represents argv, passed to the executable repeated string env = 3; // A list of `key=value` representations of environment variables to set for the process string dir = 4; // The working directory
+    repeated string args = 2; // Represents argv, passed to the executable }
-}

 message LogsRequest {